 · Innovative marketing research addressing local marketing of high-value crops and international “relational” marketing.

 · Food quality issues relating to nutritional content of organic fruits, vegetables and grains, as well as consumer preference.

 Education and Outreach Activities

 · Field days - provide an opportunity for the public to tour our field plots and learn about the organic research being done at the OARDC.

 · Stakeholder Meetings - These meetings provide valuable opportunities for us to strengthen the ties with our stakeholders and receive feedback on the research that growers would like to see in the OFFER Program.

 · Extension training

 · Education - An undergraduate course, Organic Farming and Gardening (T220, 3 credits), is offered at the OSU-ATI in the winter quarter of odd numbered years.
-This course is a study of organic production methods in agriculture including crop management, pest control, and marketing of certified organic products.
+This course is a study of organic production methods in agriculture including crop management, pest control, and marketing certified organic products.